AtakamaLLC/capio/README.md

 Node's [async_hooks](https://nodejs.org/api/async_hooks.html) library provides enough information to allow globals to be swapped in and out.

-Alternately, the deprecated [domain](https://nodejs.org/api/domain.html) module can be used.
+Alternately, the deprecated [domain](https://nodejs.org/api/domain.html) module is used if needed.

-Capio wraps both of these libraries
+Capio wraps both of these libraries, meaning you don't have to think about which version of node you're running.

 ### Console log capture: